wp-plugins/datafeedr-product-sets/readme.txt

 6. Configuration: Advanced Update Settings

 == Changelog ==

+= 1.2.0 - 2015-03-16 =
+* Fixed bug where configuration settings were being saved at the wrong time.
+* Added a filter to filter Product Sets by what CPT they import into.
+* Fixed formatting (removed p tags) in admin notices.
+* Added new parameter to cron SQL to check filter Product Sets by only active CPTs (ie. 'product').
+* Readied code for adding additional importers to be added (#9167)

 = 1.1.14 =
 * Added a check/fix for mime types that include the type of encoding.
 Example: "image/jpeg;charset=UTF-8"